Boulder Creek, South, Colorado, US

 ( P )* Portage river right.

 While there, please pay respects to a fellow Colorado legendary boater, Paul Zirkelbach whom lost his life here.
+Keep your group tight and pay attention.

 Do not attempt to run the Gash under any circumstances.

-Within one mile of put-in two Class V rapids with dire consequence keep your attention on the USB.
+Within one mile of put-in, two Class V rapids with dire consequence keep your attention on the USB.

 The run has a few eddies and some must make moves.
+Go with someone who knows the run your first time.

 This not a run for anyone less than a seasoned Class V Colorado hair-boater.